xav-b/taskbook/build.md

         are not there already (+ have something fun about it, like a quote or whatever)
   - [x] Experiment with a daily "day planning" task

+- [x] IDEA Move done tasks at the bottom of the boards show (settings though?)
 - [x] `tb edit <property> <value...>` if nothing matches existing property, edit the title
 - [x] `created task ##` could also show the description
 - [x] FEAT Add `--notebook` to `tb note`